 Do not post about disputes with neighbors.

-Only post security camera images, security alerts, or requests for security camera images if requested by the police.
+Do not post security camera images, security alerts, or requests for security camera images.
+Exception: You may make this kind of post if specifically requested by the police.
+The moderator will verify the police request before posting the message.

 Do not post religious messages, political messages, chain email messages, jokes, or messages that are offensive or abusive.